 What’s a Class Action Lawsuit?

 Once the complaint is filed in a class action lawsuit, the named plaintiff(s) must obtain class certification.
-In order for class certification to be granted, the size of the proposed class must be determined, and the proposed class must be evaluated for commonality of claims, among other factors.
+In order for class certification to be granted, the size of the proposed class must be determined, and the proposed class must be evaluated for the commonality of claims, among other factors.
 Generally, requirements for a class action lawsuit certifications are:

 - The class is so large that individual suits are impractical;